forestgrape/people_interactions/jurisprudence/sanctions.md

 ### Justice System Like Goals
-Discourage unwanted behavior e.g. the usage of banned weapons.
-* Similar to laws within a country which motivate legal behavior through restrictions/punishment otherwise.
+Discourage unwanted behavior by deterrence: Similar to laws within a country which encourage legal behavior through deterrence by imposing restrictions/punishment on unlawful behavior.
 * *Role of Sanctions:*
   * make the estimated 'return value' of unwanted behaviors negative i.e. the average sentence is [much] higher than the average gain.
-  * to prevent injustice i.e. sentence a crime such that not only the victim
+  * to prevent injustice i.e. sentence a crime such that not only the victim has costs but also the actor.
-* For effectiveness, predictability and acceptance, these sanctions usually have to be predefined.
+* For effectiveness, predictability and acceptance, the rules are to be predefined.

 ### Educative Like Goals
 Encourage a wanted certain behavior e.g. promote [economic] freedom.

 > Usually 'implemented' not as sanctions but as a reward based approach.
-However in some situations - e.g. when the rewards are near universal and bound to a single topic - the concepts are not clearly separable i.e. when everybody gets a reward except those failing on a single topic, sanctioning on the specific topic has the same effect.
+However in some situations - e.g. when the rewards are near universal and bound to a single topic - the concepts are not clearly separable i.e. when everybody gets a reward except those failing on a single topic, rewarding everybody adhering has the same result as sanctioning those not adhering.

 ### Capability Control Goals
 * *Reduction of Military Capabilities:* Prevention to acquire certain capabilities.
 Prevention can target single goods or entire industries.
-E.g. export restrictions on technologies to produce nuclear weapons or long-range rockets. // can target other industries
+E.g. export restrictions on technologies to produce [offensive] military equipment and/or military equipment which is especially dangerous for civilians such as nuclear weapons or long-range rockets. // can target other industries

 * *Reduction of the Capabilities to do War:* Sanctioning a state to reduce its ability to do war.

-> Long-term capability control is an extremely severe measure as most implementations reduce the welfare of the people of an entire state.
->> In general, this is not supported here.
+> Long-term capability control is an extremely severe measure as most implementations reduce the welfare of the people of an entire state. // In general, this is not supported here.

 ### Political Goals
 * *Staying Neutral:* As staying neutral means supporting neither side in a conflict, in some asymmetric conflicts economic restrictions on invaders can be adequate.
-For example when only one country invades, warfare only takes place in the invaded country, which (usually) shoots its economy - on the other hand the economy of the invader continues running, thus continuing trade can mean supporting the invader.
+For example when only one country invades, warfare only takes place in the invaded country, which (usually) shoots its economy - the economy of the invader on the other hand can continue running, thus continuing trade can mean supporting the invader.

 * *Politically motivated Restrictions:* E.g. sanctioning a country with an unfriendly/disliked  government.